Eyenine: Touring

 Eyenine has done many tours over the course of his career, ranging from self funded DIY tours to Major Motion Picture Soundtrack tours such as “The Man With the Iron Fists” alongside Rza, U-God, Supernatural and more.
-He has performed at SXSW multiple years and continues to reach new places each tour.
+He has performed at SXSW multiple years.
 Recently, he has toured the country with fellow acts ECID and Farout multiple times and continued the trend into 2019 in support of his fourth studio album, A Little Above Low Key.